sagold/json-schema-library/README.md

 const errors: JSONError[] = jsonSchema.validate("my-string", { type: "number" });
 ```

-> to prevent some errors when using helper methods with an independent subschema, please use `compileSchema` if it is not retrieved from a draft-method directly (which was compiled by passing it to Draft).
+> To prevent some errors when using helper methods with an independent sub-schema, please use `compileSchema` if it is not retrieved from a draft-method directly (which was compiled by passing it to Draft).
 Specifically, if the schema contains a $ref you need to use `compileSchema`.
 More details in [compileSchema](#compileSchema).

 <details><summary>About type JSONError</summary>